 Cohn then showed video from a bus crash, during which practically all of the students were thrown from one side of the vehicle to the other.
 The unbelted passengers all collided into each other at the same time, as well as slammed into the sides of the bus.

-Helena, Montana, in the 1970s had four school bus routes, whereas today there are about 70.
-“Our environment today is a more dangerous environment, it just is,” Cohn added, especially because of continuous usage of phones.
+Helena, Montana, in the 1970s, had four school bus routes, whereas today there are about 70.
+“Our environment today is a more dangerous environment, it just is,” Cohn added, especially because of the continuous usage of phones.